hikeventures/hikeventures.github.io/_posts/2015-05-17-best-solo-person-backpacking-tent.markdown

   </div>
 </div>

+### Winter camping
+If I would need to choose a tent for winter camping then I would rather opt for a bigger tent with a vestibule than the ones listed here.

 ## Conclusion
 There is no best all purpose tent especially if you are weight conscious.
 The Hilleberg Soulo seems to be the toughest tent for stormy weather and winter camping but comes with additional weight while the Hilleberg Enan or the Hilleberg Niak could be the perfect summer hiking tent where strength and durability is less important.